 It's very tempting - a big move or a new workplace or school can be seen as changes to reinvent ourselves; an opportunity to shuck off all the things we don't like about our current selves and take a step towards being a more awesome human being.
 But having change in every aspect of your life leaves you with uncertainty and insecurity all round, and no area in which you feel safe and settled.
 And that makes things scarier and more difficult than they need to be.

 The other thing is that it's sometimes hard not to make multiple changes at once.
-People don't often move interstate just for the laughs - it's usually to take up a new job, a change in education, some sort of family upheaval, or because they've made some catastrophic decision like buying a farm.
-(Nothing against farmers, but speaking from experience growing up on a farm during the drought/recession combo of the 1990s, never again.)
+People don't often move interstate just for the laughs - it's usually to take up a new job, a change in education, or some sort of family upheaval.

 What I found helpful last time I moved was having some time between arriving in town and starting the new job.
 I had about a fortnight to get settled into the new house and work out where to buy bread and milk, how to get to work, and generally recover a little from the move before the second wave of change, starting the new job, kicked in.